 My kids joke around with me that I have probably made more pancakes than any other father in the world.
 I have to agree that I must be close at this point, unless there is a father who’s a cook at a pancake house.

 My pancakes have always been high protein pancakes as I add egg whites and a scoop of MaxPro Elite Vanilla Ice Cream protein to every batch.
 It’s really a very simple recipe, or more accurately, a recipe change that packs the pancakes with high quality protein.
 Take whatever base mix you are using, whether it is the basic Aunt Jemima or healthier buckwheat mix and make some simple adjustments.

 The recipe will typically call for 1 to 1½ cups of water or milk.
 I tend to use milk instead of water because every ounce of milk has one gram of protein.
 But here’s the real trick: if the recipe calls for 1½ cups of water or milk, I will use 6 eggs (4 egg whites and 2 whole eggs), which will be about 1 cup of fluid, then I add ½ cup of milk to make my total of 1½ cups.
 More or less milk will give you control over how thick your pancakes are.

 You can also give your frying pan a quick spin or jiggle it around to get the batter to flow outward.
 This will cook it quicker and make the pancake a little thinner if preferred.

-I also highly recommend that if your recipe does not call for any kind of oil, add 2 tablespoons of olive or vegetable oil.
+I also highly recommend using butter in place of any kind of oil, just add a nice dollop to coat the pan (you can always add more in between pancakes).
 This will make the pancakes easy to swallow and help them from sticking to the pan while adding essential fatty acids.